-Proliferative lesions without atypia: These conditions show excessive growth of cells in the ducts or lobules of the breast tissue.
-They seem to raise a woman’s risk of breast cancer slightly (1½ to 2 times normal).
+Proliferative lesions without atypia (cell abnormalities): In these conditions there’s excessive growth of cells in the ducts or lobules of the breast.
+They seem to raise a woman’s risk of breast cancer slightly.
 They include:

 - Usual ductal hyperplasia (without atypia)

 - Sclerosing adenosis

 - Radial scar

 Proliferative lesions with atypia: In these conditions, the cells in the ducts or lobules of the breast tissue grow excessively, and some of them no longer look normal.
 These types of lesions include:

 - Atypical ductal hyperplasia (ADH)

 Breast cancer risk is raised in women with these changes.
 If a woman has a family history of breast cancer and either hyperplasia or atypical hyperplasia, she has an even higher risk of breast cancer.